Present Value of Annuity Calculator

 ❓ Frequently Asked Questions

-The present value of an annuity (PVA) is the current worth of a series of future equal periodic payments, discounted at a given interest rate.
-It answers: "What lump sum today is equivalent to receiving $X per period for Y years?"
+The present value of an annuity (PVA) is the total value today of a series of future equal periodic payments, discounted at a given interest rate.
+It answers: 'What lump sum would I need today to generate $X per period for Y years at Z% interest?'
 PVA is the foundation for valuing loans, pensions, leases, and any fixed income stream.

 Use your required rate of return or the prevailing risk-free rate.
 For a guaranteed pension, use government bond yields (7-7.5% in India).
 For a market-linked annuity, use your expected equity return (10-12%).
 A higher discount rate lowers the PVA, reflecting that future cash flows are worth less today.